Board of Directors

 Advisory Council Member

-Dr. Joyce Shim is Assistant Professor at Dominican University Graduate School of Social Work.
-Previously, she was an Adjunct Assistant Professor at Columbia University School of Social Work and worked for various international organizations including the UN and UNICEF as well as Human Rights Watch.
-She holds a BA in Political Science from Rutgers-New Brunswick, and earned Dual Masters in International Affairs and Social Work as well as a PhD in Social Policy at Columbia University.
+Dr. Joyce Shim is Dean of the School of Liberal Arts and Sciences at SUNY Delhi, where she is also a tenured, full Professor.
+A two-time Fulbright Specialist, she holds a BA in Political Science from Rutgers-New Brunswick with a minor in Spanish Literature and earned her dual Masters in Social Work and International Affairs and Ph.D. in Social Work at Columbia University.
+Prior to her dean position, she was an Assistant Professor at Dominican University Graduate School of Social Work, and an Adjunct Assistant Professor at Columbia University School of Social Work.
+Dr. Shim has worked for various international organizations including the UN and UNICEF as well as Human Rights Watch.
 She has lived in Korea and Spain and travelled widely in Europe and Asia.
 As an advisor, she assists with international development and research strategies.

 Casey Reckman, MA